Free App or Personal Trainer: Where to Invest?

 Cons:

-• - Motivation via app is self-contained — it does not replicate the social energy of in-person training
+• Motivation via app is self-contained and does not replicate the social energy of in-person training

 Verdict Different mechanisms suit different personalities: achievement-oriented users thrive with gamified apps; socially-driven users need human accountability.